Master of Arts in Art Education

-Week long residency during which morning and afternoon studio sessions will be attended in addition to trips to museums and evening seminar and discussions.
-Students will be required to keep a verbal/visual journal-sketchbook and to complete a continued studio assignment prior to Fall I semester.
+The Summer Studio is an optional, week long residency during which morning and afternoon studio sessions will be attended in addition to trips to museums and social events.
+Students will be required to keep a visual journal-sketchbook and to complete a final assignment prior to Fall I semester.
 [4 credits]

 CFAAR890 Masters Research Project

 The purpose of the Master's Research Project is to demonstrate the research, scholarly writing skills and acquired knowledge necessary for the advanced professional degree.
 This project will provide students with an opportunity to utilize the information gained in graduate study to connect learning and theory to best practice.
 Students will focus on choosing a topic specifically applied to applied/action research.
 The final product will include the following components: a review of relevant literature, an appropriate research design, a methodology that defines techniques for data gathering, analysis of findings, conclusions and developing implications and suggestions for future research, as well as implementation of the results of the study in the classroom.
 [8 credits]

 CFAPS630 Child Growth and Development in Art Education